austen-wade/esbuild-sass-glob/README.md

 # Usage

-Designed for usage with [esbuild-sass-plugin](https://www.npmjs.com/package/esbuild-sass-plugin)
+Designed for usage with [esbuild-sass-plugin](https://www.npmjs.com/package/esbuild-sass-plugin).
+Supports both SASS and SCSS wildcard imports.

+## Getting Started

 ```bash
 npm i esbuild-sass-glob
 ```

-## Add to your build script
+Import the module and use it inside of your esbuild-sass-plugin precompile function option.

 ```javascript
 import sassGlob from 'esbuild-sass-glob';